marciot/mac68k-fujinet-serial/README.md

-The virtual drivers then talk to the Pico residing on the [FujiNet adapter] via the floppy port, piggy-backing on ordinary DCD block I/O. With an appropriate code patch installed, the Pico will monitors read and write requests and treat access to certain blocks as a serial I/O.
+The virtual drivers then talk to the Pico residing on the [FujiNet adapter] via the floppy port, piggy-backing on ordinary DCD block I/O. With an appropriate code patch installed, the Pico will monitor read and write requests and treat access to certain blocks as a serial I/O.

 Presently, the Pico can operate in one of two modes: